Lady Gaga Erotic Make-Out With New BF Christian Carino: A New Romance Begins!

 Despite all the love that is in the air, it must not be forgotten that it is not the first time that Christian Carino is dating an artist.
 It should not be forgotten that he has previously dated Lauren Cohan, the protagonist of the Walking Dead.
 Without a doubt, both Lady Gaga and Carino are having a splendid time together given the fact that this is Gaga’s first romantic episode after her split with ex-fiance Taylor Kinney.
 As a result, she will take caution before jumping into another love affair with anyone.
 After all, she is an independent woman as well as a highly ambitious artist.
 Her reputation can be understood by the fact that she will be collaborating with Metallica on a World Tour.
 Doubting her capabilities?
 Watch her sing Zeppelin’s Black Dog(without sound edits) and all doubts will be erased.

-[Featured Image by Lady Gaga Explore / Facebook]
+[Featured Image by Lady Gaga Explore/Facebook]